coset-io/plonky3-python-notebook/ReedSolomonCode/rscode.md

 # RScode

+Before the advent of ZK, RS codes were already widely used in the domain of **Channel Coding and Decoding**.

 To transfer a message, the raw message undergoes a series of coding and decoding stages.
 The process can be organized as follows:

 Encoding Side (Sender):